kg583/5MAT/6MAT/README.md

 - `; Blah`: A comment

 Escape sequences `\0`-`\9`, `\t`, `\n`, `\f`, `\r` and `\"` are recognized. `↡`, the Unicode symbol for a form feed, is also recognized as a replacement for `\f`.

+### Instruction Types

+Some instructions compile (nearly) directly to only a few FORMAT directives, representing the primitives of 5MAT; others, however, assemble into long sequences or nestings of directives.
+These are called **macros**, and are denoted with an ending `!`.
+While convenient, macros present greater abstraction and reduced efficiency over other instructions.
+If optimizing for 5MAT size, more primitive instructions may yield better results.

+All instructions are expanded into FORMAT directives by matching signatures defined in a grammar file (see `instructions.g`), which serves as a viable at-a-glance reference of all available instructions.
+To enable certain recursive expansions and other macros, additional internal instructions beginning with a `#` are defined; these cannot be used in user code.

 ### Argument Types